AppDaemon/appdaemon/DASHBOARD.md

 - `title2` - a second line of title text
 - `step` - the size of step in brightness when fading the slider up or down
 - `units` - the unit symbol to be displayed
+- `use_comma` - if set to one, a comma will be used as the decimal separator

 ### Cosmetic Arguments